Unruh-Fulling effect in nonlocal field theory: The role of Unruh decomposition: Lorentz invariant model using Unruh mode

-Since these calculations are done under the on-shell condition for a massless scalar field {\it i.e} $k_\mu k^\mu=0$, in the above equation the denominator turns out to be $F(0)$.
-Also note that such is true for $l=0$ as well which is recognized as the local field limit.
-As in the later situation we have $F(0) = 1$, therefore it suggests that in all situations (local and nonlocal) one must have $F(0)=1$.
-This implies that all the nonlocal operators are identical to their local versions and hence the UF effect via Bogoliubov coefficient method \cite{Kajuri:2017jmy} and UD detector method \cite{Modesto:2017ycz} (irrespective of the choice of mode solutions) stands unaltered.
-However as we pointed out the LNI-NLT induces modifications in the UF effect due its Lorentz invariance violating feature but in this class of theories the temperature of the thermal bath remains unaltered.
+Since these calculations are done under the on-shell condition for a massless scalar field i.e. $k_\mu k^\mu=0$, the denominator turns out to be $F(0)$ in the above equation.
+Note that such is also true for $l=0$, which is recognized as the local field limit.
+We already have $F(0) = 1$ for $l=0$; therefore it suggests that in all situations (local and nonlocal) one must have $F(0)=1$.
+This implies that all the nonlocal operators are identical to their local versions and hence the UF effect via Bogoliubov coefficient method \cite{Kajuri:2017jmy} and UD detector method \cite{Modesto:2017ycz} (irrespective of the choice of mode solutions) stands unaltered in LI-NLT.
+On the contrary, LNI-NLT acquires modifications in the UF effect due to the violation of Lorentz invariance, still the temperature of the thermal bath remains unaltered.